bglima/PDI-Project/README.md

 3. Divide each class into training and test
 3. Generate the .tfrecord (TensorFlow default extension for dataset).
 4. Choose a network model and configuration
-5. Train the model and test results
+5. Train the model and export the frozen inference graph (.pb file)
+6. Test the results

 ### Details for each step
 1. Used two main sources for getting images: GoogleImages and [ImageNet](http://www.image-net.org/).
 The aim was to group approx. 300 images for each class.